SleepyToDeath/rubify/README.md

 C++ is great and powerful, but lacks some very basic functions like `string.split`, `vector.group_by`, etc.
-This library allows you to write some basic operations in C++ like in Ruby, which has sweeeeeet syntactic sugar.
+This library allows you to write them in C++ like in Ruby, which has sweeeeeet syntactic sugar.
+It's basically a wrapper for `std::string` and some containers, extending them with the functionality of their counterpart in Ruby.

 ## Dependency
 A compiler that supports C++11